-- field C international abbreviation of the country name (PL for Poland), - field ST the region/province where the subscriber lives or runs his/her business, - field L the city where the subscriber lives or has a seat, - field CN the subscriber's common name or the name of the organization in which the subscriber works provided that fields O or OU (see below) appeared in DN; the name of a product or a device may also be provided in this field, - field O the name of the institution which the subscriber represents or additional distinguished name, - field OU the name of the organizational unit the subscriber represents or additional distinguished name, - field E the subscriber's email address, - field UN router's or network device name, - field D subscriber's additional distinguished name.
+- field C international abbreviation of the country name (PL for Poland), - field ST the region/province where the subscriber lives or runs their business, - field L the city where the subscriber lives or has a seat, - field CN the subscriber's common name or the name of the organization in which the subscriber works provided that field O appeared in DN; the name of a product or a device may also be provided in this field, - field O the name of the institution which the subscriber represents or additional distinguished name, - field E the subscriber's email address.

-According to the Guidelines for the Issuance and Management of Extended Validation Certificates requirements the additional attributes in the DN of EV SSL certificates are included.
+According to the Guidelines for the Issuance and Management of Extended Validation Certificates and requirements, additional attributes in the DN of EV SSL certificates are included.
+According to Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates additional attributes in the DN of Certum S/MIME certificates are included.